Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Background

 Real-time microblogging data have been investigated as auxiliary signals to improve epidemic forecasts. \citet{paul2014twitter} showed that geocoded influenza-related tweets reduced 1-week-ahead forecasting error by roughly 30\% and outperformed Google Flu Trends.
 A systematic review of 27 Twitter/Facebook surveillance studies has found consistent gains in timeliness over traditional surveillance systems \citep{alessa2018review}.
 Similar pipelines have been applied to COVID-19 to serve as predictors of case prevalence \citep{li2020data}.

 Despite these successes, social-media data have well-documented drawbacks.
 First, they suffer from demographic and geographic selection biases \citep{zhao2022biases}.
 Second, they are highly vulnerable to health-related misinformation, which can distort prevalence signals and even amplify epidemic spread \citep{ferrara2020misinformation, deverna2025modeling}.
 Finally, operational pipelines require continuous API access and natural language processing (NLP) workflows.
-These dependencies might introduce processing delays and break when platform policies change---constraints incompatible with the Hub's one-day window from data release to forecast submission.
-Nevertheless, Facebook’s extensive user base (with more than 2.5 billion active users globally and almost 200 million users in the U.S.), provides one of the most representative measures for broader social connectivity of spatial units, having strong potential for enhancing epidemiological forecasting.
+These dependencies may introduce processing delays and break when platform policies change---constraints incompatible with the Hub's one-day window from data release to forecast submission.
+Nevertheless, Facebook’s extensive user base (with more than 2.5 billion active users globally and almost 200 million users in the U.S.) provides one of the most representative measures of broader social connectivity of spatial units, offering strong potential for improving epidemiological forecasting.